ubclaunchpad/inertia/README.md

 # :books: Contributing

 Any contribution (pull requests, feedback, bug reports, ideas, etc.) is welcome!

-Please see our [contribution guide](https://github.com/ubclaunchpad/inertia/blob/master/.github/CONTRIBUTING.md) for more details and development tips.
+Please see our [contribution guide](https://github.com/ubclaunchpad/inertia/blob/master/.github/CONTRIBUTING.md) for contribution guidelines and a detailed guide to help you get started with Inertia's codebase.